samar1tan/SICP-implementation/README.md

     - 1.1.6 Conditional Expressions and Predicates . . . .
 22
     - 1.1.7 Example: Square Roots by Newton’s Method . .
 28
     - 1.1.8 Procedures as Black-Box Abstractions . . . . .
 33
-- 1.2 Procedures and the Processes ey Generate . . . . . .
+- 1.2 Procedures and the Processes They Generate . . . . . .
 40
     - 1.2.1 Linear Recursion and Iteration . . . . . . . . .
 41
     - 1.2.2 Tree Recursion . . . . . . . . . . . . . . . . . .
 47
     - 1.2.3 Orders of Growth . . . . . . . . . . . . . . . . .
 54